“Step To The Line”: How Prison Is Helping Oculus Expand VR’s Horizons

 The idea is this: Hoke reads from a list of statements, and if they ring true to any of the EITs or volunteers, they step forward, to the line.
 She’ll eventually read several dozen of the statements, and the group that steps to the line each time is different.

 Here at Pelican Bay, it’s Hoke’s 40th birthday, so she’s in a celebratory mood as she begins.
-Wearing a train conductor’s hat that helpfully reads “Conductor,” as well as a thin-black-striped skirt and top, tall red-leather boots, and a silver-yellow braided tie emblazoned with “Defy,” Hoke begins with simple statements designed to loosen folks up: “I was the class clown;” “I am madly in love;” “I am madly in love with burritos.”
+Wearing a train conductor’s hat that helpfully reads “Conductor,” as well as a thin-black-striped skirt and shirt, tall red leather boots, and a silver-yellow braided tie emblazoned with “Defy,” Hoke begins with simple statements designed to loosen folks up: “I was the class clown.”
+“I am madly in love.”
+“I am madly in love with burritos.”

 Then she moves on to the harder stuff.